Free Crochet Bolero Pattern

-Is this a Shrug or Bolero?
-I use the two interchangeably when I describe this Free Pattern for a Crochet Shrug!
+Make this Quick Crochet Bolero Pattern and learn some new stitches!
 I love how perfect this Lace Crochet Shrug Pattern is for the warmer months in the spring and summer season!
-For my fair asking this crochet long sleeve bolero pattern give the perfect amount of coverage!
+For my fair skin this crochet long sleeve bolero pattern gives the perfect amount of coverage!
 Wear this Lacy Cotton Bolero over a tank top, swimsuit or a fitted long sleeve shirt!

 What is a Crochet Shrug?